Biden staff donate to group that pays bail in riot-torn Minneapolis

 Bates instead pointed to Biden’s comments that protesters have the right to be angry but that more violence won’t solve justice problems.

-President Donald Trump, a Republican who has described himself as a “law and order” president, on Friday criticized violent protesters as “thugs” and threatened to respond with deadly force.
+President Donald Trump, a Republican who has described himself as a “law and order” president, on Friday criticized violent protesters as “thugs,” and on Saturday said states and cities must get “much tougher” on anti-police protests or the federal government will step in, including by using the military and making arrests.

 Trump has also expressed sympathy over the case of George Floyd, who died on Monday after a police officer pinned him to ground by kneeling on his neck.